ngs-docs/2021-august-remote-computing/06-projects.utf8.md

 ## Thinking about data science projects!

+The next sections all talk about configuring your data and directories so that you can track your work.

+This is because, fundamentally, we use computers to first _explore_ data sets, before refining and producing.

 ![Figure 1 from Stoudt et al., 2021](proj-journal.pcbi.1008770.g001.PNG)

+So we need to organize our projects for iteration and tracking results over time - potentially months, or years.
+And that's what the next few sections will be about.

-For further discussion and details, I highly recommend [Principles for data analysis workflows, Stoudt et al., 2021](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008770), which is the best exploration of real data science practice I've yet seen.
+For more discussion and details, I highly recommend [Principles for data analysis workflows, Stoudt et al., 2021](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008770), which is the best exploration of real data science practice I've yet seen.
 (Conflict alert: I was a reviewer :)

-## a rough bioinformatics workflow
+## Example: a rough bioinformatics workflow

 ![a bioinformatics workflow](proj-workflow.png)